 Applying for a micro-grant and working with a grant consultant is the right track to be on at this point in your pursuit of an SBIR grant:

-Select your Service Provider and obtain a quote from them for the scope of work they will complete.
+With the go-ahead from the federal agency, select your Service Provider from our vetted list and obtain a quote for the scope of work they will complete.

 Create a new user account in our grant management software and submit an application for an SBIR/STTR Assistance micro-grant.